 Double bag your food when hiking and pack out all food and trash.
 Don’t burn food scraps or trash in your fire ring or grill.
 Leaving scraps, wrappers, or even “harmless” items like apple cores teaches bears to associate trails and campsites with food.

 Letting dogs chase or bark at bears is asking for trouble; don’t force a bear to defend itself.
 Keep your dogs leashed at all times or leave them at home.

 Set up camp away from dense cover and natural food sources.
-Cook at least 100 yards from your tent.
+Cook as far from your tent as possible.

 Do not store food, trash, clothes worn when cooking, or toiletries in your tent.
 Store in approved bear-resistant containers OR out of sight in a locked vehicle OR suspended at least 10 feet above the ground and 10 feet from any part of the tree.

 Know What To Do If You See a Bear

 If you see a bear before it notices you, don’t approach.
 Stand still, enjoy, then quietly move away.

 If a bear sees you, back away slowly.
 Never run; running may trigger a chase response.